-While a credit card company does perform a “hard inquiry” on your credit score, a single inquiry will not do much damage to your score.
+While a credit card company does perform a "hard inquiry" on your credit file, a single inquiry will not do much damage to your score.
 However, it may be a different case if your application is denied.

 What if your application is denied?